Two Cargo Ships Near Launch as Crew Conducts Space Research

-Category: Space Hits: 1Feb.
+Category: Space Hits: 2Feb.
 8, 2021: International Space Station Configuration.
 Three spaceships are docked at the space station including the SpaceX Crew Dragon and Russia’s Progress 75 resupply ship and Soyuz MS-17 crew ship.

 A Russian resupply ship departed the International Space Station overnight as two more cargo missions get ready for their launch.
 Meanwhile, the Expedition 64 crew has been focusing on space research exploring botany and biology.